cul-it/cul-my-account/doc/developer.md

 # MyAccount Developer Documentation

 The MyAccount system reproduces the functionality from the Drupal-based MyAccount implementation that was previously in use.
 The current system was put into production during July/August 2019.
-This document is intended to help developers understand how it all works and too debug common issues.
+This document is intended to help developers understand how it all works and to debug common issues.

 ## Installation